jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 #### User Accounts and Security Concerns

 After the installation of MariaDB/MySQL, you can create user accounts with limited privilleges.
 This is a good idea as the `root` account doesn't have a password by default and is clearly recommended **NOT** to be used for anything other than administration.
 So your application will need to use a non-root account.

-After you log in to the MySQL command-line using the command: `sudo mysql -u root`, and after you have created a database (as in the example above), you can create users and assign access to particular databases and even particular tables.
+After you log in to the MySQL command-line using the command: `sudo mysql`, and after you have created a database (as in the example above), you can create users and assign access to particular databases and even particular tables.
+Linux distributions began eliminating a security hole by having the user provide a database root password at installation time.
+Instead access to the `root` user in a database is controlled by `sudo` access.

+#### Login to Your Database

+`sudo mysql` will log you into MariaDB and MySQL as the root user.

+#### Create a User and Grant Permissions

 ```sql
 -- This is a comment